Periodic Orbits and Gravitational Wave Radiation of Black Hole in EGB gravity: Constraints on the coupling parameter and charge

-Combining equation \eqref{7} and the aforementioned expressions, we numerically plotted the black hole shadow ranges for $M87^{\ast }$ and $Sgr A^{\ast }$, thereby constraining the black hole model parameters in the 4D-EGB gravity theory, as shown in Figs.\ref{g} and \ref{h}.
-Since the upper limit of $R_s$ is 5.5, only the minimum shadow radius of $M87^{\ast }$ is shown in Fig.\ref{g}.
-Analyzing Fig.\ref{g}, it's clear that the EHT observational data for $M87^{\ast }$ provides a more stringent constraint on parameter $\alpha$ and charge $Q$ compared to the theoretical predictions based on the EH.
-Specifically, the overlapping region enclosed by the red dashed line and the blue solid line shows a significant reduction in scope compared to the area solely enclosed by the blue solid line.
-In addition, according to the shadow radius constraints of $Sgr A^{\ast }$ shown in Fig.\ref{h}, we can find that the EHT observational data also imposes more stringent constraints on the black hole model parameters in the 4D-EGB gravity theory.
+We consider the BH model in the 4D-EGB gravity theoretical framework as a theoretical candidate for M87* and Sgr A*, and use their observational data to constrain the model parameter space.
+As shown in Figs. \ref{g} and \ref{h}, since the observational upper limit of the shadow radius $R_s/M$ is 5.5, only the lower limit constraint region of the M87* shadow radius is presented in Fig. \ref{g}.
+From Fig. \ref{g}, it can be seen that the blue curve represents the boundary condition between the BH and the naked singularity, and the enclosed region represents the theoretical parameter space for BH existence.
+Compared to this theoretically allowed region, the EHT observational data of M87* imposes certain constraints on the charge parameter $Q$, but has a relatively weak constraining ability on the coupling parameter $\alpha$.
+Specifically, the observationally constrained region (the intersection of the red dashed line and the blue solid line) shows a significant contraction compared to the BH existence region (the region enclosed by the blue curve), indicating that the observational data further excludes some parameter combinations that theoretically allow the existence of an event horizon but are inconsistent with observations.
+Furthermore, according to the Sgr A* shadow radius constraint results shown in Fig. \ref{h}, it can be found that the EHT observational data imposes more stringent constraints on the 4D-EGB BH model parameters.
+Overall, compared to M87*, the observational data of Sgr A* provides stronger parameter constraining capability.